bbopt/HyperNOMAD/docs/userguide/startingpoint.rst

 Analysis of the example
 =========================

-First, 'HYPER_DISPLAY' allows set the level of details on the steps of hyperNOMAD.
+First, 'HYPER_DISPLAY' allows set the level of details on the steps of HyperNOMAD.
 The default value is 1, and the maximum is 3.
 Then, X0 is presented as a list of parameters that are respectively categorised into the convolutional block, the fully connected block, the batch size, the optimizer block, the dropout rate and the activate function.